Linus Lilliedahl: Professional career

 Lilliedahl turned professional in 2018 and joined the Nordic Golf League.
 In 2019, he lost a playoff at the Landeryd Masters, and recorded a further five top-10 finishes.

 Lilliedahl joined the PGA Tour Latinoamérica in 2020 after earning his playing privileges with a T4 finish at the PTLA Qualifying Tournament in Fort Lauderdale.
-The tour cancelled for much of 2020 and 2021 due to the Covid-19 pandemic, he played in the LocaliQ Series in the United States.
+The tour cancelled for much of 2020 and 2021 due to the COVID-19 pandemic, he played in the LocaliQ Series in the United States.
 His best result was a tie for 4th at The Classic at Callaway Gardens, two shots out of the Stoney Crouch-Hayden Shieh playoff that Crouch won.

 In the inaugural event of the 2023 PGA Tour Latinoamérica season, he held the lead at the Visa Open de Argentina and ultimately finished runner-up; one stroke behind Zack Fischer.
 The following week, he finished runner-up at the Neuquen Argentina Classic; three strokes behind Cristóbal del Solar.
+By the conclusion of the Argentina Swing in March, he topped the seventh edition of the Zurich Argentina Swing ranking ahead of Chandler Blanchet.